I believe illegal activity is occurring within my home. What can I do?

 Under no circumstance is any illegal activity allowed at an Alcove home

 Illegal activity, of any and all kind, is forbidden in an Alcove home.
-If Alcove is made aware of a housemate taking part in illegal activities, as confirmed by police report, conviction, or other documentation from law enforcement, local courts, and other legal authorities, Alcove will immediately begin the process to have the offending party vacate the property.
+If Alcove or the landlord becomes aware that a housemate is participating in illegal activities, confirmed by a police report, conviction, or other documentation from law enforcement, local courts, or other legal authorities, we will take immediate action to enforce the terms of the lease.
+We will work closely with the landlord to initiate the process of having the offending party vacate the property.
 Here's what you should know to protect yourself and understand the options afforded to you.

 What's In Your Lease: